crowdproj/opentutor/app-ktor/README.md

 The ktor-based web-application for composing custom dictionaries and learning words via flashcards.

 #### Standalone App

+This is a main application server, which, in prod, connects to other services (cards, tts, etc.) via NATs.
-There is a standalone edition for local single-user running.
-This app version does not require any extra services and dependencies.
+There is also a standalone edition for local single-user running, which does not require any extra services and dependencies.
 The user dictionaries and cards data is located in the directory `/app/userdata`, which can be mounted as a docker-volume.
 By default, [espeak-ng](https://github.com/espeak-ng/espeak-ng) is used as Text-To-Speech service (it is pre-installed inside `sszuev/ubuntu-jammy-openjdk-17-espeak-ng`).
-To use [voicerss](https://www.voicerss.org/api/) TTS service (better quality) obtain API-key and specify it as an environment variable `VOICERSS-KEY`, e.g. `docker run ... -e VOICERSS-KEY=${your-key} ...`
+Also, it is possible to use [voicerss](https://www.voicerss.org/api/) TTS service (better quality): get API-key and specify it as an environment variable `VOICERSS-KEY`, e.g. `docker run ... -e VOICERSS-KEY=${your-key} ...`

 #### Prod App

-There is also prod mode, which requires a prepared ecosystem (see [tutor-deploy dir](../tutor-deploy/README.md)).
+The prod version uses google TTS & translation and yandex translation services and consists of several microservices: cards, dictionaries, settings, tts, translation, etc.
+For more details see [tutor-deploy dir](../tutor-deploy/README.md).

 #### run standalone application from dockerhub (pre-build) image:
 ```shell